gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Set-AIPScannerScannedFileTypes.md

 ```

 ### -ScannedFileTypes
-File type or array of file types to be set as white list or black list scanned by AIP scanner
+Specifies the file type or array of file types to be included or excluded from scanning.

 ```yaml
 Type: <String[]>